Wystanzeng/codingTest/README.md

     ├── Input                   # the input file for the program │   ├── testInput           # txt file for input ├── src                     # Source files
+    │   ├── bundleCalculator            # the bundle calcution
+    │   ├── calculationInitializer      # the initializer for the calcuation
+    │   ├── formatBundle                # the format detail
+    │   ├── formatBundleList            # the format list
-    │   ├── budleCalculator     # the main program
+    │   ├── Launcher                    # the main program
     └── README.md

 # Usage